-Due to the influence of different rulers the city imbibed various cultural influences.
+Due to the influence of different rulers, the city imbibed various cultural influences.
 As such, even today the city displays strong Islamic character as well as Shaivik character.

 Architectural Splendour of Bijapur

 Bijapur is well-known for the exceptional architecture of its monuments and structures that are mainly of Islamic style.
 The splendid mosques and tombs in the city speak volumes about the master craftsmanship of the workers of that time.
-The intricate work displayed in the palaces, monuments and the fort indicate the stress laid on delicate carvings and symmetry.
+The intricate work displayed in the palaces, monuments and the fort indicates the stress laid on delicate carvings and symmetry.